swaldman/sbt-ethereum/src/main/paradox/tutorials/getting-started.md

 <address-hex>    <ens-name>.eth   default-sender
 sbt:eth-command-line> ethKeystoreWalletV3Validate
 ```
-As in this tutorial, items in angle braces are description of what you might type, rather than things that you literally could type.
+Just as in this tutorial, items in angle braces are description of what you might type, rather than things that you literally should type.
 The first two items are telling you that you could type out (or really paste) the full, long hex address, you could provide an ens name
 that is bound to an address.
 Or, you could literally write `default-sender`, which you will note is _not_ in angle braces.